Freemasonry in Costa Rica: History

-However, during the nineteenth century relations between the Church and Masonry were always complex.
-The Costa Rican freemasons can not be identified as anticlerical, in fact there is evidence that Catholic and Protestant priests were part of it and had good relations with the liberal clergy.
-However, it came into conflict with the local Catholic hierarchy, led by Bishop Bernardo Augusto Thiel, who was an opponent of the liberal government, for which he was expelled from the country (along with the Jesuits) during the administration of Próspero Fernández and his newspaper Eco Católico closed.
-The expulsion of Thiel caused in turn the temporary separation of Calvo from his position as priest, as Calvo was considered co-conspirator with the government and guilty for the introduction of Freemasonry in Costa Rica, although Calvo himself had been retired from masonic activities for that moment for nine years.
+However, throughout the nineteenth century, relations between the Church and Masonry were always complex.
+The Costa Rican Freemasons were not anticlerical, and in fact there is evidence that there were both Catholic and Protestant priests that belonged to the Masons and had good relations with the liberal clergy.
+However, it came into conflict with the local Catholic hierarchy, led by Bishop Bernardo Augusto Thiel, who was an opponent of the liberal government, for which he was expelled from the country (along with the Jesuits) during the administration of Próspero Fernández and his newspaper, Eco Católico, closed.
+The expulsion of Thiel caused in turn the temporary suspension of Calvo from his position as priest, as Calvo was considered co-conspirator with the government and guilty of introducing Freemasonry to Costa Rica, although Calvo himself had been retired from Masonic activities for nine years.

 Roberto Brenes Mesén, writer and poet, known Mason and Theosophist.

 After the death of Fernandez, his son-in-law, Bernardo Soto, nicknamed "Great Protector of the Masonic Order", came to power.
-Soto through the intercession of Calvo would allow the return of Thiel to the country who seemed to start making peace with Freemasonry.
-Naturally, under the government of Soto the freemasons would be part of his cabinet in large numbers.
+Soto, through the intercession of Calvo, allowed the return of Thiel, who seemed to start making peace with Freemasonry.
+Within Soto's government, Freemasons made up a large number.

-In 1889 arose the conservative Catholic and anti-Masonic Catholic Union Party, which began a fierce anti-Masonic campaign homologoating the organization with Satanism and describing it as an anti-Christian cult.
-Catholic newspapers of the time also sought to associate Freemasonry with other hostile currents of thought to the Church, thus Eco Catolico associated it with atheism and materialism, while the Catholic leadership linked it with Protestantism and affirmed that both had the same origin and the same goal; the destruction of the Church.

-As in other nations, the association of Freemasonry with Judaism could not be absent.
-According to Ricardo Martinez, in the official newspaper of the Catholic Union Party wrote:
+In 1889, the conservative Catholic and anti-Masonic Catholic Union Party arose, which began a fierce anti-Masonic campaign, associating the organization with Satanism and describing it as an anti-Christian cult.
+Catholic newspapers of the time also sought to associate Freemasonry with other hostile currents of thought to the Church.
+Thus, Eco Catolico associated it with atheism and materialism, while the Catholic leadership linked it with Protestantism and affirmed that both had the same origin and the same goal: the destruction of the Church.As in other nations, the association of Freemasonry with Judaism was not be absent.
+According to Ricardo Martinez, the official newspaper of the Catholic Union Party wrote: